HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 ## Languages other than English

-While English strings "just work", as soon as you start adding letters from other languages, or unusual characters such as emojis, you can get issues if you don't know what you're doing.
+While English strings "just work", as soon as you start adding symbols from other languages, or unusual characters such as emojis, you can get issues if you don't know what you're doing.

 You can skip this section if you don't care about those yet.

 As was mentioned above, `char` can only hold 256 different values (either -128...127 or 0...255).
 But there are clearly more different characters in all the languages combined, not to mention emojis and such.

-There are several solutions to this:
+There are several different solutions to this, chosen by different operating systems and/or programming languages:

 1. You can represent the rare characters as sequences of **multiple** `char`s.
 This is what the civilized programming world is doing.
-The most popular system of doing so (encoding) is called **UTF-8**.
+The most popular way of doing so (encoding) is called **UTF-8**.

-2. You can continue using one `char` per character, but vary the encoding depending on the current system language.
-This only works if you limit yourself to English and one single other language at a time (if combined there are no more than 256 different symbols), but this easily breaks if you run your program on a machine that has a different language selected, unless you take special care to avoid that breakage.
-And most serious programs need to be able to handle symbols from any language without having to be manually switched to that language, which would be silly.
+2. You can continue using one `char` per character, and have several different encodings for different languages, choosing one based on the current language set in the OS settings.

+   This is clearly problematic, since it makes it difficult to work with several different languages at a time (typically those encodings fit at most English and one other language at a time, see e.g. [this](https://en.wikipedia.org/wiki/Windows_code_page#Windows-125x_series)).

+   This can also cause problems when running a program written for one language, on a system configured to use another, and so on.

-3. You can abandon `char` altogether and use a larger type (with a bigger range), such as `wchar_t` ("wide" character) which on Windows has range 0...65535 (see UTF-16).
+3. You can abandon `char` entirely and use a larger type (with a bigger range), such as `wchar_t` ("wide" character) which on Windows has range 0...65535 (see UTF-16).
 This sounds good in theory, until you end up needing even more range, and suddenly have to use sequences of *several* `wchar_t`s per character (with the same problems as in (1)).
-Using an even wider type is possible (with range 0...4294967295, see UTF-32), but there are still certain characters that are represented with *several* of those values (not because we ran out of range, but this time simply by convention).
+Using an even wider type is possible (e.g. with range 0...4294967295, see UTF-32), but there are still certain characters that are represented with *several* of those values (not because we ran out of range, but this time simply by convention).

-   So ultimately chasing larger types seems futile, because you still end up with multiple values per character, and have to handle sequences of values in a special manner.
+   So ultimately chasing larger types seems futile, because you still end up with multiple values per character, and at that point, you might as well go back to `char`s and approach (1).

-All of those are extensions of ASCII.
-The numbers 0...127 (which is what ASCII covers) have the same meaning in all three.
-Only the remaining values have different meanings.
+All of those approaches are usually implemented extensions of ASCII.
+The numbers 0...127 (which is what ASCII covers) can have the same meaning in all three, and only the remaining characters/values are handled differently.

 The civilized programming world uses (1), that is UTF-8.
 It is the default on Linux and Mac, and basically everywhere except Windows.